madihanazim/Lab-7/README.md

 Screen Archetypes:

-a.Login Screen User can login b.Registration Screen User can create a new account c.Stream User can view a feed of photos User can double tap a photo to like d.Creation User can post a new photo to their feed e.Search User can search for other users User can follow/unfollow another user
+a.Login Screen User can login
+b.Registration Screen User can create a new account c.Stream User can view a feed of photos User can double tap a photo to like d.Creation User can post a new photo to their feed e.Search User can search for other users User can follow/unfollow another user

 Navigation:

 3.a.Tab Navigation (Tab to Screen)

+a.Home Feed
-a.Home Feed b.Search User c.Post a Photo
+b.Search User
+c.Explore
+d.Notifications

 3.b.Flow Navigation (Screen to Screen)

 List all your screens from above.
 Under each screen, list the screens you can navigate to from that screen.

-a.Login Screen => Home b.Registration Screen => Home c.Stream Screen => user can scroll through some important resources in a list => Home (after you finish posting the photo) => In the actual wireframe, you will need multiple screens to represent the creation process to add filters, etc. d.Search Screen => None
+a.Login Screen => Home
+b.Registration Screen => Home
+d.Search Screen => None
+e.Notifications
+e.Messages

 Wireframe Video Walkthrough: